raarevalo96/laravel-excel-seeder/README.md

 In the simplest form, you can use the `bfinlay\SpreadsheetSeeder\SpreadsheetSeeder` as is and it will process all XLSX files in `/database/seeds/*.xlsx` and `/database/seeders/*.xlsx` (relative to Laravel project base path).

-Just add the SpreadsheetSeeder to be called in your `/database/seeds/DatabaseSeeder.php` (Laravel 5.8, 6.x, 7.x) or `/database/seeder/DatabaseSeeder.php` (Laravel 8.x, 9.x) class.
+Just add the SpreadsheetSeeder to be called in your `/database/seeds/DatabaseSeeder.php` (Laravel 5.8, 6.x, 7.x) or `/database/seeder/DatabaseSeeder.php` (Laravel 8.X and newer) class.

 ```php
 use Illuminate\Database\Seeder;